 (Tyler, Perry, Frederiksen)

-Harder than a fern is,
+Harder than a furnace,

-And whether it turns us,
+And whether it turn us,

 A little meditation,